Haunted (Beyoncé song): Composition

 Soderberg felt that the fast conversational vocal style adopted by the singer was reminiscent of rapper Kendrick Lamar.
 Anupa Mistry of the same publication felt that she borrowed Lamar's "alien-robot cadence and sings in a pinched choral croon" which she further compared with Bat for Lashes.
 Una Mullally of The Irish Times wrote that the singer's "monotone" rapping is accompanied by "the flatness of the tone reflecting the repetition of labour".
 Janice Llamoca from HipHopDX compared the part where Beyoncé sings the line "oh well" with Kanye West's "shrug[s]".
 Greg Kot of the Chicago Tribune found the same line to be sarcastic.
 Sal Cinquemani from Slant Magazine described her vocals during the line as half-rapped and "half-shrug[ed] as if directly countering Scheinman's silver linings playbook".
 Rob Sheffield from Rolling Stone felt that the singer confessed she got "bored" with the "popstar routine" in "Ghost".

-During the end, "Ghost" quickly transitions into "Haunted" which contains elements of hip hop and R&B music.
+During the end, "Ghost" quickly transitions into "Haunted", which is a hip-hop and R&B track.
 Kitty Empire of The Observer described it as a dance-pop track talking about "being haunted in love".
 Instrumentally, it consists of percussion and an off-kilter club beat which was compared with Jacques Greene and Burial.
 Its sound is operatic and the lyrics undersung, with piano chords and various rhythmic effects, such as foot-tapping.
 Lyrically, it talks about desire, with Ryan Dennehy from AbsolutePunk noting it was about "frank sexual desires".
 The Village Voice's Brittany Spanos felt the song was discussing lingering memories of the past.
 Trent Wolbe of The Verge compared the sound of "Haunted" with music by bands The Knife, Sade and Boards of Canada.
 Andrew Barker from Variety found a trance genre similar to Madonna's Bedtime Stories.
 The song includes sexual lyrics that are reflected throughout the album, including, "The bedroom's my runway / Slap me! / I'm pinned to the doorway / Kiss, bite, foreplay" and "My wicked tongue / Where will it be?" set to "sonorous... and chilly charged beats".